 - Are you currently, and planning to remain, a non-smoker?

 - Do you have reasonable expectations of your results?

 What is recovery like for a deep plane facelift?

 Although bruising and swelling from a deep plane facelift can last for a week or more, it is often not as harsh as from a traditional facelift, and may only last a few days for some patients.
+RealSelf says to expect 2-3 weeks or more of recovery time after your deep plane facelift.
 Any pain that requires regular use of medications can last a few weeks, but patients are typically able to resume their usual activities after about two weeks with no issues.
 It is best to avoid strenuous physical activity such as heavy lifting or running for a minimum of 4 weeks as this may affect your final facelift results and lengthen the period of your recovery.

 Your sutures will likely be removed by Dr. Kaplan after about a week, and once they have been removed you may resume your usual cosmetic routine.
 Deep plane facelift recoveries, in most cases, do not involve any major risks or potential complications, so they don’t put much of a halt on your typical day-to-day routine.

 Make sure to plan ahead for your recovery before having your deep plane facelift.
 Ensure that you have arranged the necessary time you will need away from work, and research and schedule any necessary childcare or pet care.
 Talk to Dr. Kaplan about the appropriate length of time you should spend away from work and certain activities.